Alpha-glucosidase inhibitors and lipase inhibitors for treatment of diabetes mellitus

 The alpha-glucosidase inhibitors (acarbose, miglitol, voglibose) have been studied extensively in Europe and Japan; two of them, acarbose and miglitol, are available in the United States.
 Taken orally, they inhibit the upper gastrointestinal enzymes (alpha-glucosidases) that convert complex polysaccharide carbohydrates into monosaccharides in a dose-dependent fashion.
 These drugs slow absorption of glucose; the slower rise in postprandial blood glucose concentrations is potentially beneficial in both type 1 and type 2 diabetes.
 In older patients with type 2 diabetes, acarbose may also increase insulin sensitivity .

 Acarbose and voglibose have also been evaluated for the prevention of type 2 diabetes.
-(See "Prevention of type 2 diabetes mellitus", section on 'Alpha-glucosidase inhibitors'.)
+(See "Prevention of type 2 diabetes mellitus", section on 'Drugs not recommended for prevention'.)

 - Meneilly GS, Ryan EA, Radziuk J, et al. Effect of acarbose on insulin sensitivity in elderly patients with diabetes.
 Diabetes Care 2000; 23:1162.